Measuring Chlorophyll Fluorescence as an Indication of Plant Health

 For water samples, chlorophyll fluorescence can be used to determine water quality.
 Chlorophyll is essential to the existence of phytoplankton and algae.
 Monitoring chlorophyll levels can help researchers track algal growth, including blooms, and its influence on algal growth.
 Too much growth or bloom and subsequent crash depletes the dissolved oxygen level and leads to most fish kills.
 These blooms are most often the result of high chlorophyll conditions and high nutrients that can be caused by leaking septic systems, poorly functioning wastewater treatment plants, or fertilizer runoff.
 Measuring chlorophyll fluorescence using NIR spectroscopy is faster and more cost effective that using grab samples sent to a lab.
 The following images show examples of spectra collected by our spectrometers from healthy and distressed foliage.

-The SM-3500 is a field portable, full range with a spectral range of 350-2500nm, ideal for vegetation, forest canopy, water body, climate, and agricultural research.
+The SR-3500 is a field portable, full range with a spectral range of 350-2500nm, ideal for vegetation, forest canopy, water body, climate, and agricultural research.